aulin1/Image-Processing/README.md

 saveImage() in PPMProcessingView class now has an additional check for the indicated export format in the provided filepath to prevent the user from inputting incorrect file path (e.g: res/KoalaRed.jpg) as this model only supports save and load of PPM files

+## Design Changes 2.0

+The functionality of directly saving an image for PPMProcessingModel and UpdatedProcessingModel has been moved to static methods in ImageUtil as they should not directly be in the model package.